MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/media/media-importfile-method.md

 ---
 title: "Media.ImportFile Method"
-description: "Adds a media type, such as a JPEG image, from a file to a Media data type field of a record for displaying the media with the record in the client.
-The media file is imported to the application database, and a reference to the media is included in the Media data type field." ms.author: solsen ms.custom: na ms.date: 05/31/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "Adds a media type, such as a JPEG image, from a file to a Media data type field of a record for displaying the media with the record in the client." ms.author: solsen ms.custom: na ms.date: 06/23/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na